paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 Annnd...
 We get another error!

-The `Props` Type does not seem to mach the Type returned by the `getServerSideProps()` function.
+The `Props` type does not seem to mach the type returned by the `getServerSideProps()` function.

-This is because `query.name`, which we assumed would be a string, can also be an array of string.
+This is because `query.name`, which we assumed would be a string, can also be an array of strings.
-For example, url http://localhost:3000?name=Margot&name=Paulin would mean `query.name = ['Margot', 'Paulin']`.
+For example, url http://localhost:3000?name=Margot&name=Paulin would imply `query.name = ['Margot', 'Paulin']`.

 &nbsp;